Let's face it.

 So if you want to make truly legendary pictures, you should master the light (both natural and artificial).

-Without knowing light properly, you can’t expose correctly, nor create the desired effect.
-Therefore, you’re not able to take that photo you’re looking for.
+Without knowing light properly, you can't expose correctly, nor create the desired effect.
+Therefore, you won't be able to take that photo you're looking for.